signalfx/integrations/signalfx-agent-traefik/README.md

 ### METRICS

->This section refers to the metrics documentation found in the `/docs` subdirectory.
-See [/docs/README.md](./docs/readme.md) for formatting instructions.

-For documentation of the metrics and dimensions emitted by this plugin, [click here](./docs).
+For documentation of the metrics and dimensions emitted by this integration, click [here](./docs).
+Any metric can be excluded from being sent by adding the metric name to the `metricsToExclude` section of the Smart Agent configuration file.
+Metric names are found in the [docs](./docs).

 ### LICENSE

-> Include licensing information for this integration metadata, not the integration itself, in this section.

 This integration is released under the Apache 2.0 license.
 See [LICENSE](https://github.com/signalfx/signalfx-agent-traefik/blob/master/LICENSE) for more details.